The inverse Kalman filter: Numerical results for particle interaction function estimation

-We first compare the computational cost and accuracy of IKF-CG, CG, and direct computation for calculating the predictive mean in (\ref{equ:hat_z_j}) and the marginal likelihood in (\ref{equ:marginal_lik}) using the covariance in (\ref{equ:matern_5_2}).
+We first compare the computational cost and accuracy of the IKF-CG, CG, and direct computation for calculating the predictive mean in (\ref{equ:hat_z_j}) and the marginal likelihood in (\ref{equ:marginal_lik}) using the covariance in (\ref{equ:matern_5_2}).
 Simulations are conducted with $n_{p}=100$ particles and noise variance $\sigma^2_0=0.2^2$.
-Panel (a) of Fig. \ref{fig:time_approx_error_unormalized_Vicsek} shows that the IKF-CG approach substantially outperforms both direct computation and the CG algorithm in computational time when predicting $n^*=100$ test inputs with varying time lengths $n_{\tau}$, ranging from 4 to 200.
+Figure\ref{fig:time_approx_error_unormalized_Vicsek}(a) shows that the IKF-CG approach substantially outperforms both direct computation and the CG algorithm in computational time when predicting $n^*=100$ test inputs with varying time lengths $n_{\tau}$, ranging from 4 to 200.
 Figure \ref{fig:time_approx_error_unormalized_Vicsek}(b) compares the NRMSE of the predictive mean between the direct computation and IKF-CG method when the number of observations ranges from 400 to 2,000, corresponding to $n_{\tau}$ from 4 to 20.
 The two methods yield nearly identical predictive errors, with negligible differences in NRMSE.
-Figure \ref{fig:time_approx_error_unormalized_Vicsek}(c) shows a comparison of the log-likelihood values computed via direct computation and IKF-CG, where the latter employs the log-determinant approximation detailed in the Supplementary Material.
+Figure \ref{fig:time_approx_error_unormalized_Vicsek}(c) shows a comparison between the log-likelihood values computed via the direct computation and the IKF-CG algorithm, where the latter employs the log-determinant approximation detailed in the Supplementary Material.
 Both methods produce similar log-likelihood values across different sample sizes.

 Next, we evaluate the performance of the IKF-CG algorithm across 12 scenarios with varying particle numbers ($n_{p}=100, 300, 900$), time frames ($n_{\tau}=5, 10$), and noise variances ($\sigma^2_0=0.1^2, 0.2^2$).
 The predictive performance is evaluated using $n^*=200$ test velocity inputs evenly spaced across a representative input domain of the interaction function in the data, $[-1,1]$, averaged over $E=20$ experiments.